lse-ds105/ds105a-project-chadgpt/docs/index.md

 (to describe technical steps without too many details)
 ## Linking r/recipes and BBC Good Food
 Approach:
-1. Obtain recipe titles and their respective nutritional data from BBC Good Food
+1. Obtain recipe titles and their respective nutritional data (calories, fat, fibre, sugar, protein etc) from BBC Good Food
 - Sent a GET request to https://www.bbcgoodfood.com/search?q=
 - Webscraping using a mixture of CSS and XPath selectors